alex9099/qdmr/doc/reveng/anytone/d878uv/cpsfileformat.md

 ## General layout
-The geneal layout of the file consists of a header followed by the sequence of elements (usually lists) that form the codeplug.
+The general layout of the file consists of a header followed by the sequence of elements (usually lists) that form the codeplug.
 Each list starts with the number of elements in this list.
 At the end, a footer is added to the file.
 The order of the elements in the file is important.
 Due to the variable size of each element, the file-offsets differ from codeplug to codeplug.

 The order of elements in the file is